The Impact of Section 237(a)(2)(A)(iii) on Immigration

 Understanding Section 237(a)(2)(A)(iii)

-Section 237(a)(2)(A)(iii) of the INA states that any non-citizen who has been convicted of a crime involving moral turpitude (CIMT) is subject to deportation from the United States.
-This provision has been in place since the early 20th century and has been a source of controversy and debate.
-The term “moral turpitude” is not explicitly defined in the INA, leaving it up to interpretation by immigration officials and courts.
+Section 237(a)(2)(A)(iii) of the Immigration and Nationality Act (INA) establishes that any non-citizen convicted of a crime involving moral turpitude (CIMT) is subject to deportation from the United States.
+This provision has been a cornerstone of U.S. immigration law since its inception in the early 20th century, and it continues to generate significant controversy and debate among legal scholars, immigration advocates, and policymakers.

 The History of Section 237(a)(2)(A)(iii)